AbsaOSS/atum-service/README.md

 ### Database `database/`

 This module contains a set of scripts that are used to create and maintain the database models.
-It also contains integration tests that are used to verify the database functions logic.
+It also contains integration tests that are used to verify the logic of our database functions.
 The database tests are integration tests in nature.
 Therefore, a few conditions applies:
 * The tests are excluded from task `test` and are run only by a dedicated `dbTest` task (`sbt dbTest`).
 * The database structures must exist on the target database